About the College of Law

-The West Virginia University College of Law was accredited by the AALS in 1914 and the ABA in 1923.
+The West Virginia University College of Law was accredited by the AALS in 1914 and by the ABA in 1923.

 The West Virginia University College of Law is fully approved by the American Bar Association Council of the Section of Legal Education and Admissions to the Bar.